rkm0959/Implementations/README.md

 - Algorithms from papers, books and stuff
 - implementations will be really rough, as their meaning is to show basic concepts
-- obviously, these are 100% for educational purposes (especially, for my learning)
+- obviously, these are 100% for educational purposes (main purposes is for my own learning)
 - Topics : Number Theory, Cryptography, Convex Optimization